naogify/slidev/slides.md

 . . .

 - Kushimoto town, Wakayama Prefecture, Japan
-- Northern part of main island of Japan
+- Southernmost town of main island of Japan
 - World Tsunami Awareness Day (November 5) is based on historical tsunami in 1854 at Wakayama Prefecture.
 (Inamura-no-hi)
 <div
   style="